lrudzka/HTML-page---cost-calculator/README.md

 # HTML-page---cost-calculator
 Cost calculator for the chair shop - created using JavaScript

-The page was created as a project during my programming bootcamp at CodersLab.
+The page was created as a project during the coding bootcamp at CodersLab.

 It uses technologies: html, css, and JavaScript - which makes the page dynamic.